i-xiaohu/dupcnt/README.md

 *dupcnt* deduplicates reads in two steps.

-1. Pick out repetitive reads that exactly match to HG19/HG38 reference utilizing FM-index2.
+1. Pick out repetitive reads that exactly match to HG19/HG38 reference utilizing FM-index2 (16GB).
 A 32-bit integer array is used to count the occurrence of reads at each reference position, requiring 24G for human genome.
 2. A certain number of AVL trees are used to find duplications in the rest of unmatched reads.
 Specifically, reads in the tree share the same first 6 bases, facilitating parallelism over 4096 trees.
 Two-bit encoded reads as nodes are inserted into the binary search trees, with each node occupying 40 plus (*read_length* / 4) bytes.
 For 6G reads length of 100bp (~200X), it needs < 400GB memory.
-Considering not exactly matched reads accounts for <50% of total reads, a medium-end server of 256GB RAM could be fitted in. it would be a better solution to obtain absolutely accurate results than previously used trie that cannot guarantee correctness because of memory limitation.
+Considering not exactly matched reads accounts for <50% of total reads, a medium-end server of 256GB RAM could be fitted in.
+It is a better solution to obtain absolutely accurate results than previously used trie that cannot guarantee correctness because of memory limitation.

 # Usage